Overmiind/Puppeteer-sharp-extra/README.md

 The following is an example with `AntiCaptcha`

+- `Anti-Captcha` provider is disabled pending better solution for their requirement to get recaptcha key.

 ```csharp
 // have HttpClient instance ready (it is used to send the requests)
 using var client = new HttpClient(); // initialization as example